CanC-Code/YK/content/services/mowing/content.md

 For larger landscapes, acreage properties, and commercial perimeters, regular maintenance is essential to prevent wild overgrowth and keep boundaries looking pristine.
-We provide dependable, scheduled mowing solutions tailored to Central Alberta properties.
+We provide dependable, scheduled lawn maintenance solutions tailored to Central Alberta properties.

 ---